mikkiio/repos/README.md

-# Manga and Anime Repositories
+# Manga and Anime Repositories and More

 This document provides a list of manga and anime repositories that can be added to Tachiyomi and Aniyomi apps.
 Follow the instructions below to add these repositories to your app.